-During your appointment, we'll ask you some questions about your personal circumstances (this information will be recorded in a Customer Needs Questionnaire - CNQ) in order to select which type of mortgage best suits your needs.
+During your appointment, we'll ask you some questions about your personal circumstances (this information will be recorded in a Customer Needs Questionnaire - CNQ) in order to recommend which type of mortgage best suits your needs.

 We'll prepare a Mortgage Illustration for you to consider, which will illustrate the cost of the mortgage, your monthly payments and any fees due.
 If you're happy after receiving your Mortgage Illustration, your application will go ahead.
 We will ask you to sign and return the pre-completed CNQ and application we sent to you after our conversation.